Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform-zapier.rst

    :description: Try this Zapier integration for Typeform and Plumsail Documents to populate Excel templates from web forms and then convert to PDF.

-How to create Excel and PDF documents from Typeform in Zapier
+Create Excel and PDF documents from Typeform in Zapier
 =============================================================